OutrunFinance/OutStake/README.md

 [Gitbook](https://outrundao.gitbook.io/outrun/ "OutrunDao Official Doc")
 **Read this in chinese: [中文](README.cn.md)**
-# Outrun -- Not Only Blast L2 Native Yield Stake Protocol
+# Outrun -- Built entirely around native yield from Blast
 _The first LSDFi protocol live on Blast._
 _The first concentrated liquidity AMM with native yield._
 _The first decentralized algorithmic stablecoin pegged to ETH and USDB yields._